 The new exhibit will occupy the section of the archaeological museum at Historic Jamestowne where the slate tablet has been displayed the past three years.
 The slate and other artifacts from that area will be moved to elsewhere in the Archaearium.

-It is ironic that the richest site of Virginia Indian artifacts in the Chesapeake region is an English site.
+Jamestown Island has a long history of Virginia Indians in the Chesapeake region, which is evident when studying the substantial collection of relevant artifacts.
 Algonquian structures were not secured deep in the ground, so evidence of their society remained at the topsoil level.
 Centuries of mechanized agriculture have disturbed almost all of the footprint the Powhatan villages left in the ground.